ivangabriele/blog/_posts/2017-12-21-the-best-exchanges-to-buy-and-sell-your-cryptocurrencies.md

       <td style="white-space: nowrap;">Crypto-Assets</td>
       <td style="text-align: center;">★☆☆☆</td>
       <td>
-        There are more than 1,300 crypto coins and tokens in existence,<br>
+        There are <a href="https://coinmarketcap.com/14">more than 1,300 different cryptocurrencies</a> in existence,<br>
-        but only 4 available on Coinbase.
+        but only 4 available on Coinbase...
       </td>
     </tr>
     <tr>